DeepFri3d/Simple-Timer-App/README.md

 # Simple-Timer-App
 A simple timekeeping app made in ChatGPT, coded in Python.
 I hope you'll be able to gauge that I am not a programmer, by any stretch.
+This probably needs more features and some rigorous testing for any bug fixes, but feel free to tinker with it as you please and link your edits and additions.
+Basic operation can be seen below.

 ![image](https://github.com/DeepFri3d/Simple-Timer-App/assets/37976447/49419982-aeef-4e20-b05f-3bb2bab8b838)

 This app was cooked up to help me take note of the time spent doing tasks for clients and other duties in my day-to-day work life, originally thought up as a timer to gauge how long
 I spend doing emails without having to expense money on web-based integrations, minimise data being hosted elsewhere (that may read the email contents), or start digging deep into the Microsoft Graph API.